How We Build One of the Largest B2B E-commerce Platforms in the World

 • Personalization (individual offers based on client needs, personal recommendations based on analytics, best offers in terms of price/quality ratio, etc.)

-• Complex orders (including different shipping addresses, subscribing to a group of products every month, requests for the supply of goods that are currently out of stock, etc.)
+• Complex orders (including different shipping addresses, subscribing to a group of products on a monthly basis, requests for the supply of goods that are currently out of stock, etc.)

 • Delayed payment